sestaton/archive2itunes/README.md

 1. Not redistribute lossy formats where artists have provided (or allowed) other formats.

-2. Do not use this tool for profit in any way (see License).
+2. Do not use this tool for profit in any way (see the LICENSE file for details).

 3. Are resposible for how and what you fetch from the Internet Archive.